masterzen/blog/_posts/2020-05-25-designing-a-keyboard-part2.md

 This project will only have SMD components (because they are much smaller).
 SMD components are soldered directly on the PCB.
 On the other hand I want to be able to solder them with my usual soldering iron and not a reflow oven or an hot-air gun.
 That means I have to choose SMD components that are big enough to be able to do that easily.

 For passive components like resistors, capacitors, etc, there are several normalized sizes.
 From bigger ones like `1206`, `0805`, `0603`, `0402`, or even `0201`.
 In fact this number represents the size of the component in inches (centi-inches even), so for instance 1206 means a length of 0.12 inch and a width of 0.6 inch (which makes them the large).
-It is relatively easy to hand-solder 1206 or 0805 components with a regular iron solder (I'll explain the techniques in a subsequent post), but not so much for the smaller ones.
+It is relatively easy to hand-solder 1206 and 0805 components with a regular iron solder (I'll explain the techniques in a subsequent post), but not so much for the smaller ones.
 Soldering such components requires a magnifying glass, a pair of tweezers and soldering flux at the very least.

 Here's the exact size of those different components:

 <a class=".align-center" title="Zerodamage / CC BY (https://creativecommons.org/licenses/by/3.0)" href="https://commons.wikimedia.org/wiki/File:SMT_sizes,_based_on_original_by_Zureks.svg"><img width="256" alt="SMT sizes, based on original by Zureks" src="https://upload.wikimedia.org/wikipedia/commons/thumb/3/34/SMT_sizes%2C_based_on_original_by_Zureks.svg/256px-SMT_sizes%2C_based_on_original_by_Zureks.svg.png"></a>

-For this PCB, I'm going to choose the 1206 size so that it's easier to solder the components.
+For this PCB, I'm going to choose the 0805 (and not 1206 as I originally wrote) size so that it's still easy to solder the components but allows routing traces around the MCU.
 Other components have different packages of different size too.
 For instances, diodes exists in `SOD323`, `SOD123`, `MiniMelf` packages etc. `SOD323` packages are much easier to solder than `MiniMELF` packages, because MELF components are cylindrical (and they tend to roll or misalign easily).

 Let's assign footprints to the components now.
 Go to the _Tools_ menu and choose _Assign footprints_: